assapir/yahf/README.md

     statusCode?: number; // Defaults to 200
     contentType?: string; // Defaults to 'application/json'
     payload?: any;
-    headers?: object; // Optional headers to set on the response }
+    headers?: Headers|object; // Optional response headers as either a Web `Headers` instance or a plain object.
+Object values may be strings or arrays of strings for multiple header values.
+  }
   ```